sohamksuvarna/shadeoxide/README.md

 ### Hey There!

 I'm Soham Suvarna a.k.a.
 Shade, a 13 year old Student who likes Coding.
-I know JavaScript, HTML, CSS and PHP Basics.
+I know JavaScript, HTML, CSS and TypeScript Basics

 ### Connect with me: